 The purpose of the faculty advising system is to help provide the most effective, helpful educational environment possible.
-Every curriculum student is assigned a faculty advisor.
+Every curriculum student enrolled in an Associate of Applied Science degree is assigned a faculty advisor.
 Students in the A.A. or A.S.
-College/University Transfer programs are assigned to advisors that work with College/University Transfer Students.
-Initially all other students who place into Pre-Curriculum courses will see an academic advisor; after the first semester, they will see the faculty advisor.
-The advisors are available to students through regularly scheduled office hours to counsel students with any questions or concerns they may have.
+College/University Transfer programs are assigned to Student Services advisors that work with College/University transfer students.
+Initially all other students who place into Pre-Curriculum courses will see a Student Services advisor; after the first semester, they will see their assigned faculty advisor.
+Advisors are available to students through regularly scheduled office hours to counsel students with any questions or concerns they may have.

 Students have the responsibility for planning their programs of study with the help of their faculty advisor.
-This involves (1) keeping up to date with College and division curriculum requirements; (2) keeping informed of academic deadlines and changes in academic policies; and (3) consulting with the faculty advisor at each preregistration period and at other times as needed.
+This involves (1) keeping up to date with College and division curriculum requirements; (2) keeping informed of academic deadlines and changes in academic policies; and (3) consulting with the faculty advisor at each pre-registration period and at other times as needed.